education.vic.gov.au

 Principal

 Principals seeking to repurpose or rename a school space must notify the department (via the regional office) of their intention to do so.
 Principals seeking to reclassify a space must complete and submit an Application Form for Repurposing of Spaces.
 For changes to the use of an existing space, principals first must submit a business case for repurposing of spaces to the department (via the regional office) for approval.
-Principles seeking to reclassify a space as part of a school-led capital project may request to do so as part of their school-led capital project business case instead of completing a business case for repurposing of spaces.
+Principals seeking to reclassify a space as part of a school-led capital project may request to do so as part of their school-led capital project business case instead of completing a business case for repurposing of spaces.

 Principals must provide timely and detailed updates to school asset drawings in accordance with the department’s policies.